 Though it might seem like a good idea to stay as natural as possible when it comes to treating fish diseases, it is usually safer and easier to use tried and true fish antibiotics.

-Can You Give Your Fish Over-The-Counter Human Antibiotics?
+Can You Give Your Fish Over-The-Counter Human Types?

 Fish should never be given medications intended for human consumption.
 Though the chemical makeup may be similar between medicines, factors like dosages, solubilities, and efficacy cannot be known.

 It is true that some fish antibiotics have become difficult to find recently.
 Though you may not be able to get the antibiotics of your choice, there are many alternatives for each treatment from reputable aquariums brands like API and Seachem.
 This makes treating your fish safe, fast, and easy.

 Also no!
 You should never be using an antibiotic you haven’t been personally prescribed.
 Not only does this put your own health at risk, but it can also make it difficult for other hobbyists to obtain these fish antibiotics in the future, like AAP Spectrogram.